Skip to main content

 To qualify for a subsidy under health care reform, you must meet a few requirements:

-• Income above 138% Federal Poverty Level (FPL
+• Income above 138% and below 400% of the Federal Poverty Level (FPL

 • Not be eligible for public coverage, such as Medicaid, the Children’s Health Insurance Program (CHIP), Medicare or coverage through the Armed Services